 tolerance(1e-8).
 In general, high tolerances (1e-8 to 1e-14) return more accurate results, but more slowly.
 Similarly, low tolerances (1e-7, 1e-6, ...) return faster but potentially inaccurate results.

 Note that tolerances higher than 1e-14 might be problematic, not just due to speed, but because they approach the limit of the computer precision (1e-16).
 Thus, using e.g. tol(1e15) might not converge, or take an inordinate amount of time to do so.

 At the other end, low tolerances (below 1e-6) are not generally recommended, as the iteration might have been stopped too soon, and thus the reported estimates might be incorrect.
 However, with very large datasets, it is sometimes useful to use low tolerances when running preliminary estimates.

-Note: detecting perfectly collinear regressors is more difficult in iterative methods (i.e. those used by reghdfe) than in direct methods (i.e. those used by regress).
+Note: detecting perfectly collinear regressors is more difficult with iterative methods (i.e. those used by reghdfe) than with direct methods (i.e. those used by regress).
 To spot perfectly collinear regressors that were not dropped, look for extremely high standard errors.
 In this case, consider using higher tolerances.

 Warning: when absorbing heterogeneous slopes without the accompanying heterogeneous intercepts, convergence is quite poor and a higher tolerance is strongly suggested (i.e. higher than the default).
 In other words, an absvar of var1##c.var2 converges easily, but an absvar of var1#c.var2 will converge slowly and may require a higher tolerance.